 There are a lot of Italian bakeries in New York.
-One sure place to find them is on Arthur Avenue.
-I discovered another in an unexpected place — Forest Hills.
+One sure place to find them is on Arthur Avenue in the Bronx.
+I discovered a worthy competitor in an unexpected place — Forest Hills.
 After drinking an egg cream at Eddie’s Sweet Shop, I was walking back to the subway and passed La Dolce.
 I had to go in, drawn by the scent of baking whatever: cookies, biscotti, something that was fragrant, arresting and seductive.
 Lo and behold I found a showcase of temptation.
 Worse, it’s not expensive so you can buy a lot, eat it all, put on a huge amount of weight and remember, it’s far away, takes a while to get there, so maybe you should buy even more.

 I love this review of La Dolce Italia, a complaint that I found online: “I bought a pound of mixed Italian biscotti and cookies in August.
 They were all stale.
 Hard and dry.
 I suggest that customers ask for a sample of each type of cookie before making a purchase.
 This was the second time this has happened.”